algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 - **Test Cases:** Specify the comprehensive set of tests designed to ensure the proper functioning of the virtual processor as intended.

-- **Bug Reports:** Document any identified issues encountered during the testing phase.
+- **bug Reports:** Document any identified issues encountered during the testing phase.

 ### 5.5 Document Review and Commenting